zhengMDcode/perturbo-code.github.io/pages/mydoc/mydoc_qe2pert.md

 To speed up the calculations, the users could increase the number of OpenMP threads and MPI processes.
 Threads with OpenMP are particularly useful when the RAM (memory) of computing nodes is limited.
-The memory comsuption reduces to minimum when using 1 MPI process per node and setting `OMP_NUM_THREADS` to the number of cores per node.
+The memory consumption reduces to minimum when using 1 MPI process per node and setting `OMP_NUM_THREADS` to the number of cores per node.

 Once the calcalculation has completed, we obtain the output file _si\_epwan.h5_, which is an HDF5 database with all the information needed to run `perturbo.x` (which is described in the [next section](mydoc_perturbo.html)).